Thank you for subscribing

-How to tell if you’re adequately insured
+How to tell if your home is adequately insured

 Underinsurance is when the nominated sum insured amount on your policy is too low to help cover the replacement value of your home and contents.